 One additional travel benefit you may like is Global Entry or TSA PreCheck application fee credit, good for up to $100.
-The annual fee is $0 for the first year then $95.
+The annual fee is $95.
 There is no foreign transaction fee.

 Note that the Venture is also considered to be one of the best travel cards.
 Compare the Chase Sapphire Preferred vs Capital One Venture Rewards cards for more details.

 The information for the Chase Freedom® has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Chase Freedom® offers rotating 5% quarterly bonus categories.
 From October through December 2019, you get 5% on the first $1,500 in department stores, PayPal, and Chase Pay purchases.
 All non-bonus spending earns 1% back.

 The limited-time signup bonus is $150 bonus cash after spending $500 in the first 3 months of account opening.

 All purchase rewards deposit into your account as Chase Ultimate Rewards points.
 Your points are worth 1 cent each and redeemable for cash, travel, or gift cards.
 If you own a Chase Sapphire credit card, your points qualify for the travel redemption bonus and 1:1 airline and hotel point transfer.